- Sustainability A-Z

 Developing Recycling Infrastructure

 WM has the largest network of recycling facilities across North America, and we are growing this network to help expand access to recycling services for communities and customers.
-We are investing in our recycling infrastructure — building new and upgraded facilities and leveraging advanced automated equipment such as optical sorters to gain higher-quality capture of more material and improve the efficiency of our operations.
+We are investing in our recycling infrastructure — building new and upgraded facilities and leveraging advanced automated equipment such as optical sorters to capture more high-quality materials and improve the efficiency of our operations.
 We are also working with national brokers to provide services in areas where we do not currently have facilities.

 Other | Collect and sort specialty materials such as used oil, tires, e-waste and textiles |